elestyle/elepay-cordova/README.md

 ## Callback

 Some payment methods(like Line Pay, PayPay, etc.) require to process the payment outside your app.
 You need to setup the app with extras configurations.
+Please refer to the [payment method settings overview page](https://developer.elepay.io/docs/%E6%A6%82%E8%A6%81) for detail.

 ### iOS